-At the same time, we increasingly large and more complex organizations emerge, which act globally, and deal with a vast diversity of cultures, behavior and different realities.
+At the same time, increasingly large and more complex organizations emerge, which act globally, and deal with a vast diversity of cultures, behavior, and different realities.

 All this contributes to a high degree of uncertainty.
 We haven’t been prepared to deal with so much uncertainty.

 The growth of education, like technology, has allowed for the creation of an army of creative workers which clearly don’t fit into the classic definition of “human resources”.

 Creative professionals are completely different: they prefer to forget their own path, often work in teams, enjoy environments with a high degree of freedom and, fundamentally, seek professional satisfaction through intrinsic motivation.